Search ImagingPixel for Images by Camera or Lens

 Olympus Pen EE-3 Half-Frame Camera

-A red pop-up flag will be displayed and the shutter locked in underexposure conditions.
+As with the others in the series, the EE-3 is also fitted with red pop-up flag system, which will be displayed, and the shutter locked, in underexposure conditions.
 When used with a matching GN14 flash, the 'flashmatic' system allows a correct aperture value to be set by manually matching the aperture ring setting to one of the estimated distances (1-4m) engraved.

 Olympus Pen EE-3 Red-Flag Pop-Up